When it comes to quality downloads, will this make the cut?

 Gaming in a snip

 Chillingo's portable sales hit Cut the Rope is on its way to DSiWare, according to DS-X2.
 Last year we reported that Chillingo and Rovio were in the process of bringing Angry Birds to DS and WiiWare too, hopefully joining their rope-snipping brethren on the download services later this year.
-We'll bring you more news of when you can expect Cut
+We

 So don't lose your temper, the game is still migrating to WiiWare

 An ESRB rating back in August revealed that Chillingo was in the process of bringing Angry Birds from the iOS App Store to the Wii Shop Channel, and speaking at the Virtual Goods Summit in London, Rovio CEO Peter Vesterbacka has reaffirmed that the WiiWare instalment is being worked...